Fxfey/Team-Tomahawk/README.md

 ## Endpoints Folder

-The endpoints folder contains a few API endpoints i made which live on the same server as the site, although it is not very safe to make the exact code in the endpoints public, for project purposes i have decided to do so.
+The endpoints folder contains a few API endpoints I made which live on the same server as the site, although it is not very safe to make the exact code in the endpoints public, for project purposes I have decided to do so.
+They will not function where they currently live, they need to be moved to 1 level below the 'public' folder in order to work.
+I have just decided to include them here for project purposes.

 - Auth Endpoint